 Guide for GoPro Hero4 Silver, KIT02

 This guide is intended as first read material for recipients of monkey helpers, as well as Helping Hands support staff.
-For anything not covered by this guide, please refer to the GoPro HERO Silver Quick Start manual in this kit or available by web.
+For anything not covered by this guide, please refer to the GoPro HERO Silver Quick Start manual in this kit.

 This guide also includes videos sourced from YouTube that demonstrate some of the things described in the text.
 Please always use our text as the primary guide, as the videos are not always perfect matches.